cassiusclayman/Projects/README.md

 # Projects
 Hello!
 My name is Ali Bokhari and this is my projects repository!
-It's a bit rudimentary but I am pretty proud of my financial calculator.
+It's a bit rudimentary but I am still pretty proud of my financial calculator, so please check it out.
 Please let me know if you have any questions or comments!

 # Finance Calculator
   This program was built in an effort to streamline the calculations I used to manually perform (several times a week) to understand how my overall financial situation looked at the time.